Skip To Main Content

 1. All school work completed by a student must be the student’s own work, except when clearly credited to another source in accordance with teacher and/or school standards.

-1. A student shall not present anyone else’s work (such as a parent/legal guardian, sibling, material obtained on the Internet or from any other source) as the student’s own work.
+4. A student shall not present anyone else’s work (such as a parent/legal guardian, sibling, material obtained on the internet, from generative AI, or from any other source) as the student’s own work.
 This includes work prepared for classes in the Portland Public Schools, work prepared for any outside classes that earn Portland Public Schools credits, and application materials for post-secondary institutions and employment.

-1. A student shall not plagiarize.
+7. A student shall not plagiarize.
 A student shall not copy the words or ideas (even if in different words) from a source without giving the source proper credit and citation, in the form required by the teacher and/or school.
-A “source” is the work of another person, whether in print, on the Internet, in audio, video, digital or any other form.
+A “source” is the work of another person, whether in print, on the internet, generative AI, in audio, video, digital or any other form.

 Consequences